Political Participation of Women

 - To enhance the understanding, contribution of and benefits for rural communities, in particular women, on gender mainstreaming the nation building process as a method to further promote the process of transformative leadership and citizenship

 - To contribute to government planning, programming, policy development and budget allocation that is based on and responds to the socio-economic situation, needs and rights of rural women

 Activities supporting increased participation of women in politics include:

 - Pre-electoral training of 1,265 women candidates in 13 districts.
 Training focused on the concepts and principles of transformative leadership, politics and communities™ in order to prepare women for official duties and, if unelected, as active citizens within their local communities.
-Out of the 1,265 women leaders trained on transformative leadership, 52% contested the elections and 55% of those were elected.
+Out of the 1,265 women leaders trained on transformative leadership, 52 per cent contested the elections and 55 per cent of those were elected.
 Moreover, originally targeting only women, the Programme had later trained both male and female members of the village councils in 13 districts in response to demand.

-- Creation of a set of training modules about ˜Strengthening the Role of Women in the Suco Council™.
+- Creation of a set of training modules about 'Strengthening the Role of Women in the Suco Council'.
 The OPE and INAP trainers were trained on the use of the training modules.

 - UN Women has conducted dialogue between national women leaders and women representatives in the suco councils in 13 districts, an opportunity for women in the districts to interact and raise their concerns with national women leaders representing government ministries, NGOs and women parliamentarians.
 The dialogue led the participants to agree on the strategies to improve linkages and support systems between national and local women leaders.

 - To consolidate the continued advocacy of the principles of transformative leaders, UN Women partnership with Forum Tau Matan (FTM) has designed and developed rights-based and gender-responsive civic education materials on the Constitution of the Democratic Republic of Timor-Leste.